HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/troubleshooting-tools.rst

 Troubleshooting Tools
 *********************

-The Linux version of the data collector comes with a set of troubleshooting tools that can help in troubleshooting discovery and monitoring issues.
+The Linux version of the Data Collector comes with a set of troubleshooting tools that can help in troubleshooting discovery and monitoring issues.

 Below is a list of those tools and their function: